nion-software/nionswift/docs/display_panels.rst

 In a new project, the workspace will be filled by a single display panel.
 Use the toolbar to split the workspace into multiple smaller display panels, zoom into images, add graphics, and move an image.

 To display a data item, drag it from the data panel into a display panel.
 You can also drag data files into a display panel directly from your desktop and from Explorer on Windows or Finder on macOS.
-Once the data item is in the display panel, you can use the utility panels surrounding the workspace to process, analyze, and edit the datails of the displayed data.
+Many utility panels operate only on the selected display panel(s).
+With a data item in a selected display panel, you can use the utility panels surrounding the workspace to process, analyze, and edit the datails of the displayed data.

 .. image:: graphics/data_to_display.png
     :width: 562